Processing Superannuation in Accentis Enterprise

 Overview

 Superannuation is money paid by employers to employees to provide for their retirement.
-Superannuation is calculated as a percentage of an employee’s Ordinary Time Earnings (OTE) income.
+Superannuation is calculated as a percentage of an employee’s Qualifying Earnings (QE) income.
 This amount is then paid to an employee’s Superannuation fund through a Super clearing house.

 Process